History is full of secrets, adventure, and learning about ourselves and our planet.

 The Expedition of Burke and Wills

 Australia was long unexplored and considered a vast wasteland.
-The Aborigines had lived and survived on this land for tens of thousands of years, but the need for expansion was imminent with more and more people moving to Australia in the mid- to late-nineteenth century.
-At this time that immigrants were flocking to Australia to the goldfields.
+The Aborigines had lived and survived on this land for tens of thousands of years, but the need for expansion was imminent with more and more people moving to Australia in the mid-to-late-nineteenth century.
+At this time immigrants were flocking to Australia for the goldfields.
 Consequently, more and more land was needed for expansion.

 The South Australian government offered a reward of 2000 AUD to encourage any explorer to find a route between southern Australia and the north coast.

 On one such expedition, the two leaders would be Robert O'Hara Burke and William John Wills.
 Burke, born in Ireland in 1821, emigrated to Australia in 1852.
 However, he was a headstrong man working as a policeman rising through the ranks but growing restless and desiring adventure.
 Unfortunately, history shows he was hardly qualified as an explorer.